 To me, that’s an excellent deal.
 The card has plenty of other perks that are also potentially valuable:

 - The card offers a TSA PreCheck or Global Entry fee credit, which is useful for security and immigration

 Marriott Bonvoy Brilliant Vs. Boundless Card

 - The Boundless Card offers an anniversary free night valid at a property costing up to 35,000 points per night (rather than 85,000 points)

 - The Brilliant Card offers a Priority Pass Select membership, Global Entry/TSA PreCheck credit, and an up to $300 annual restaurant credit

 - The Boundless Card is issued by Chase, while the Brilliant Card is issued by Amex, in case that impacts your approval odds

 I prefer the Bonvoy Brilliant Card, since I think it’s worth paying for the elite status, the much more valuable free night certificate, and more.
 More casual Marriott guests may prefer the Boundless Card, though, given that there’s less “sticker shock” to the annual fee.

 The Marriott Bonvoy Brilliant Card is Marriott’s most premium credit card.
-The card has a $650 annual fee, but offers perks like Platinum Elite status, a $300 annual restaurant credit, an annual free night certificate valid at a property costing up to 85K points, and much more.
+The card has a $650 annual fee, but offers perks like Platinum Elite status, an up to $300 annual restaurant credit, an annual free night certificate valid at a property costing up to 85K points, and much more.
 Add in all the money-saving offers available with Amex Offers, and you should easily come out ahead with this card.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Marriott Bonvoy Brilliant™ American Express® Card (Rates & Fees).
+These include: Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees).